 1. Preheat the oven to 350 degrees

-2. Grease a 9x13 inch baking dish or pan with butter.
+2. Grease a 9x13-inch baking dish or pan with butter.

 3. Put all the stuffing cubes into a large bowl.

 4. In a large pan, melt 3 tbsps of butter.
-Add sausage and break it up wit the back of a wooden spoon.
+Add sausage and break it up with the back of a wooden spoon.
 Cook until it’s not pink anymore, about 5 minutes.
 It doesn’t have to be fully cooked or super dried out because it will continue to cook in the oven.

 5. Add sausage and pan drippings to the stuffing cubes in the bowl.